mossbanay/Psychology-3-4/Questions/Chapter10.md

 ---

-#### Differentiate between a learned response, a reflex action, a fixed-action pattern and behaviour depdent on maturation and give an example of each.
+#### Differentiate between a learned response, a reflex action, a fixed-action pattern and behaviour dependent on maturation and give an example of each.

-In a learned response, an individual changes their behaviour as a result of experience.
+In a learned response, an individual has a relatively permanent change to their behaviour as a result of some experience.

 In a reflex action, the behaviour is an inborn automatic response which occurs the same way every time in response to a stimulus.

 In a fixed-action pattern, there is a inborn predisposition to act in a certain way in response to a stimulus, which is characteristic to a species or group.

 In behaviour dependent on maturation, a change in behaviour occurs as a result of genetically predetermined progressions.

 ---

-Similing, laughing and crying are all observed in deaf-blind children who cannot have learned these responses by seeing or hearing them in others.
+Smiling, laughing and crying are all observed in deaf-blind children who cannot have learned these responses by seeing or hearing them in others.
 Normally, each of these behaviours is seen within several months after birth.
 Some psychologists view this as evidence of fixed-action patterns in humans and suggest that these behaviours are programmed by our genetic inheritance.

 #### Do you agree or disagree with this view?
 Why?